Operations

 type and data are two fields that are related to each other.

 Type can have one of five values: raw / request / redis / struct / get_by_lang.
-The purpose of type is to define how the data will be retrieved.

 The purpose of data is to define what data will be sent in the request, in relation to the type defined.